AndreaSimeone/Bigraph-Visualization/README.md

 ## Package Overview

-- **PlaceGraph.html** : d3 visualization of the Place Graph.
+- **PlaceGraph.html** : visualization of the Place Graph using D3 [hierarchy](https://github.com/d3/d3-hierarchy) layout.
-- **LinkGraph.html** : d3 visualization of the Link Graph.
+- **LinkGraph.html** : visualization of the Link Graph using D3 [force layout](https://github.com/d3/d3-force) and D3-Hypergraph(https://github.com/AndreaSimeone/d3-hypergraph) for the Hypergraphs creation.
-- **Bigraph.html** : d3 visualization of the Bigraph as a superimposition of Place Graph and Link Graph.
+- **Bigraph.html** : visualization of the Bigraph as a superimposition of Place Graph and Link Graph using D3 [force layout](https://github.com/d3/d3-force) and D3-Hypergraph(https://github.com/AndreaSimeone/d3-hypergraph) for the Hypergraphs creation.

 ## License